rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 ![](https://www.dropbox.com/s/n7lhrmapkzy1awi/source_alpha.png?raw=1)

-There are clearly more OTUs identified in the guts of mice from the BZ facility than the CJS facility.
+There is no difference in the number of OTUs identified in the guts of mice from the BZ facility than the CJS facility, based on this dataset.
+However, since the rarefaction curves have not reached a plateau, it is likely that this comparison is just incorrect to make with so few reads.
+Indeed, [with the full dataset you do see a difference in the number of OTUs](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-(long-running-time)).

 So what's the next step?
 Since we know that source facility is such an important factor, we could analyze samples from each facility separately.
 This will lower our statistical power to detect a signal, but otherwise we cannot easily test for a difference between genotypes.

 To compare the genotypes within the two source facilities separately we fortunately don't need to re-run the OTU-picking.
 Instead, we can just take different subsets of samples from the final OTU table.
 First though we need to make two new mapping files with the samples we want to subset: